 South Africa | Germany |

-Waiting to be seated | You can choose a table and sit down |
+Waiting to be seated | You can choose a table and sit down, without being shown where to sit.
+It is quite common, especially in beer gardens, to share a table with other patrons. |

 Tip usually 10% | Round off to the nearest 5 |

-Paying for everyone or split the bill | Everyone pays for themselves, unless you are “invited/eingeladen”, then the host normally pays.
-Be very careful to use the words “ich lade dich ein” if you want to invite someone to join you in a restaurant, it implies you are paying for the meal. |
+Paying for everyone or splitting the bill | Everyone pays for themselves unless you are “invited/eingeladen”, then the host normally pays.
+The waiter will ask “Getrennt (Split bill) oder zusammen (one bill)” Be very careful to use the words “ich lade dich ein” if you want to invite someone to join you in a restaurant, it implies you are paying for the meal. |

 Schools